Room Commands

 Select to have the windows left as they are during the operation

-Offset windows for frame
+Offset openings for frame

 Offset the edges of all windows and/or skylights by a certain distance.
 Useful for translating between interfaces that expect the window frame to be included within or excluded from the geometry.